google/oss-fuzz/README.md

   reported in the OSS-Fuzz [issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) ([example](https://bugs.chromium.org/p/oss-fuzz/issues/detail?id=9)).
   ([Why different tracker?](docs/faq.md#why-do-you-use-a-different-issue-tracker-for-reportig-bugs-in-fuzz-targets)).
-  Project owners are CC-ed to the bug report, but otherwise the report is not public.
+  Project owners are CC-ed to the bug report.
 - The bug is fixed upstream.
 - [ClusterFuzz](docs/clusterfuzz.md) automatically verifies the fix, adds a comment and closes the issue.
 - 7 days after the fix is verified or after 90 days after reporting, the issue becomes *public*